alikhan042/practice_repo/README.md

 # practice_repo
-This repo is just to learn about git and gitHib Author-Ali Khan
+This repo is just to learn about git and gitHib.
+Author-Ali Khan